 As mold preparation and mold release is still needed and will directly affect the cosmetics of the part just like a hand laminate.
 However, the prepregs eliminate air bubbles and give a smooth, glossy surface.

 - Cost.
 Prepregs are a bit more pricey.
 Even when you sum up the cost of the resin, cure and fabric, prepregs tend to cost a bit more.

 - Shelf life.
 This is a small problem because the prepregs can be stored up to six months at room temperature.
 However, storage at warm temperatures will reduce the shelf life of the product.
 Keeping the material cooler will extend life to a significant extent though.

 - Necessary heat cure.
 You need to have a heat source and vacuum bagging at a minimum temperature.
 You must be able to achieve a minimum temperature of 270°F and sustain at that temperature for a minimum of four hours.
 A number of advanced fabricators use autoclaves but any source of heat can be useful.

-Now that you know the advantages and disadvantages of prepegs it’s time to get in touch with us to discuss your requirements.
-Bhor Chemical is a reputed manufacturer of prepegs in India and is ready to serve your needs!
+Now that you know the advantages and disadvantages of prepregs it’s time to get in touch with us to discuss your requirements.
+Bhor Chemical is a reputed manufacturer of prepregs in India and is ready to serve your needs!